tmkasun/understanding_cpp/README.md

 # What is this?
+## In short

+This is just a, very very . . . simple C++ and CMake testing application

 I have created this repo as a scratch pad for learning and doing experiments about C++ and it's related tool sets.
 I have pointed to some of the articles that i found very usefull in my learning process.